yungyuc/nsdhw_21sp/proposal/iblis17/README.rst

 This package provide a homogeneous-type static time series data structure - ``TimeArray``.
-The static property implies that the content of ``TimeArray`` is immutable after created.
+The static property implies that the length/size of ``TimeArray`` is immutable after created.
 The homogeneous-type implies that the value of the time series is in the same type.
 Actually, the underlying implementation of the value container is